LEGE CC TEAM

 Raquel Silva

-I initiated my academic path at University of Minho, where I completed my BSc degree in Applied Biology.
-Having developed particular interest on the medicinal uses of plant bioactive compounds.
-Thereafter, I enrolled the master course in Molecular Biology, Biotechnology and Bioentrepreneurship in Plants, in University of Minho, where I acquired valuable knowledge on plant molecular biology, plant secondary metabolic pathways, plant tissue culture and engineering, and industrial biotechnology.
-Having developed great affinity towards understanding plant responses to environmental stress on a genetic basis, I initiated my master thesis on the “Genetic basis of ABA-GA hormonal cross-talk in the control of flowering time in Arabidopsis”, under the supervision of Professor Lucio Conti from the Department of Biosciences of Università degli Studi di Milano part of the ERASMUS+ program.
+Born in Madeira and living in Braga, I initiated my academic path at University of Minho, where I completed my BSc degree in Applied Biology (2015).
+Having developed particular interest on the medicinal uses of plant bioactive compounds, I enrolled the master course in Molecular Biology, Biotechnology and Bioentrepreneurship in Plants, in University of Minho (2018).
+In 2017 I took part of the ERASMUS+ program and initiated my master thesis in the Department of Biosciences of Università degli Studi di Milano.
 During this project I had the opportunity to improve techniques including in vitro culture, genetics and transcript/protein analyses and also computational/statistics among other molecular and biochemical approaches.
-Currently I am working on LEGE-CC maintenance, mostly on a molecular level with the identification of strains.
+I initiated my professional path at CIIMAR in 2019 where I integrated LEGE-CC team mainly responsible for maintenance on a molecular level with the identification of strains.
+Currently I work as the Curator of the Blue Biotechnology and Ecotoxicology Culture Collection (LEGE-CC).
+My job within the culture collection is to manage the team and assure the maintenance of the collection, legislation related issues such as Nagoya Protocol, management of LEGE-CC database and website.
+I also contribute to increase the biodiversity by isolating and identifying new strains of microalgae, mainly cyanobacteria.
+I am also a collaborator in the Consortium of Portuguese BlueBiobank.